 Newly Established and Emerging Art Organizations

-New and emerging art organizations which have met the general eligibility criteria on page 2 and are first time applicants, must submit items 1 and 2 above, along with:
+New and emerging art organizations which have met the General Eligibility criteria listed in the Grant Guidelines and are first time applicants, must submit:

 - One copy of financial statement and/or annual report.